gpilgrim2670/VerticalTable/README.md

 The footer row in a reactable table is not unlike using `summarize` in `dplyr`: you can take the sum, mean or any other aggregate function on the column.
 But how you do it is different.

 Footers can be text, a calculated value or some combination of the two.
 If the footer for a cell is an aggregate function, it’s given as a function of the values in a column and the name of a column.
-This can be done within the colDef for a given column.
+Any of this can be done within the `colDef` for a given column.

 ```
 columns = list(
                   Meet = colDef(minWidth = 85, align = "left", footer = "Average per meet:"),
 ```

-But we’re doing the same thing – taking the sum - of 4 of our columns, and we didn’t want to add the same line of code to the colDef for those 4 columns.
+But we’re doing the same thing – taking the sum - to 4 of our columns, and we didn’t want to add the same line of code to the `colDef` for those 4 columns.
 Instead, we used the `defaultColDef`, but made it less-than-truly-default by having it apply only to those columns that show attempts or clearances.

 ```
  defaultColDef = colDef(align = "center",